acquia/blt/docs/developer/testing.rst

 .. note::

-   Selenium is required to run Drupal tests, and the Acquia Cloud pipelines feature doesn't support Selenium (due to Java not being installed).
+   Selenium is required to run Drupal tests, and the Cloud Platform pipelines feature doesn't support Selenium (due to Java not being installed).
 Thus, you can't run these tests using the pipelines feature.
 You can still run the rest of the test suite (such as Behat and PHPUnit) using Chrome.